toverainc/willow/README.md

 ### TTS Output
 Given the capabilities of Whisper speech commands like "What is the weather in Sofia, Bulgaria?" are certainly possible.
 AIA (air-infer-api) has a text to speech engine and Home Assistant has a variety of options as well.
 In the event the final response to a given command results in audio output we can play that via the speakers in the ESP BOX.

+### Audio Output
+The ESP BOX supports bluetooth.
+In applications where higher quality audio is desired (music streaming, etc) we could support pairing to bluetooth speaker devices.
+Who knows?
+Eventually we may even design our own device...

 ### LCD, Touchscreen, and UI
 The ESP BOX has a multi-point capacitive touchscreen and support for many GUI elements.
 More to come here!